chidiugonna/Intro_to_NeuroHPC/README.md

 # Additional Resources
 - Research Bazaar Arizona
-   - Annual Event is May 18-20
+   - Annual Event is in mid-May
    - Weekly events Tuesday and Thursdays